vmuxIO/ansible/README.md

 - packages: Updates and installs some useful packages
 - linux: compiles and installs the needed kernel
 - qemu: compiles our qemu repo

+## Target
+This was written for and tested on a Debian 11 bulleye VM, but should also work on other Debian-based distros like Ubuntu.
+Altering this for other distros should be fairly easy though.
+There is not much distro-specific stuff in here except for the usage of APT.